nathanenglehart/nathanenglehart.github.io/projects/naive-bayes.md

 \
 This problem can be solved using a technique called Laplace Smoothing.
 Laplace Smoothing is a slight modification to the Naive Bayes algorithm which solves the zero frequency problem by modifying the conditional class probability equation with:
 \\[ \mathbb{P} (x_{ij} \mid y) = \frac{(\sum^m_{k=1} I(x_{ij} = x_{kj} \land y_i = y_k)) + \alpha}{(\sum^m_{k=1} I(y_i = y_k)) + (\alpha n)} \\]
 for some $\alpha \geq 1$.
 This ensures that conditional class probabilities will never become zero.
-Laplace smoothing can also be applied to other forms of Naive Bayes.
-For example, Laplace Smoothing is often applied to Multinomial Naive Bayes.

 ### Categorical Naive Bayes Visualization